jcaillon/valet/extras/valet-commands.md

   Init, validate, destroy, plan or apply a terraform configuration.

-- `test-repository`

-  Test the validity of the gitops repository.

 - `wait-pods`

+  DEPRECATED!
 Wait for the k8s pods to be ready.

 - `wait-resources`

+  DEPRECATED!
 Wait for the k8s resources to be created.

+- `yaml-query-transformer`

+  (Kustomize plugin) A Kustomize transformer that runs the resources list through a yq query.

 ### Examples